Roman Catholic Diocese of Spokane

-The Diocese of Spokane (Dioecesis Spokanensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Washington State in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Seattle.

-The mother church of the Diocese of Spokane is the Cathedral of Our Lady of Lourdes in Spokane.
-As of 2025, the bishop of Spokane is Thomas Daly.
-The diocese was erected on December 17, 1913.
+The Diocese of Spokane (Dioecesis Spokanensis) is a diocese of the Catholic Church in Washington State in the United States.
+Erected in 1913, it is a suffragan diocese of the Archdiocese of Seattle.
+The mother church is the Cathedral of Our Lady of Lourdes in Spokane.
+The bishop is Thomas Daly.

 Territory

 The Diocese of Spokane encompasses the following counties:

 Okanogan, Ferry, Stevens, Pend Oreille, Lincoln, Spokane, Adams, Whitman, Franklin, Walla Walla, Columbia, Garfield and Asotin.

 As of 2025, approximately 85,000 Catholics were served by the diocese in 80 parishes.

 History

 1830 to 1880

 The Catholic Church presence in the present-day state of Washington dates to the 1830s.
 At that time, missionary priests traveled from the British Province of Quebec to minister to Catholics in present-day Oregon, Washington State and British Columbia.

 In 1843, the Holy See established the Vicariate Apostolic of the Oregon Territory, which covered a huge swath of territory from California to Alaska.
 In 1846, Pope Gregory XVI divided the vicariate into three dioceses, with the Washington area part of the new Diocese of Walla Walla.

 In 1847, dissident Cayuse tribesman killed 11 Protestant missionaries and kidnapped others in southeastern Washington in what became known as the Whitman massacre.
 It was followed that same year by the Cayuse War, lasting several years between the tribe and the territorial government of Oregon.
 As the result of these conflicts, the Vatican abandoned the Diocese of Walla Walla in 1850, shifting jurisdiction of the areas to the Diocese of Oregon City.
 Later that year, Pope Pius IX suppressed the Diocese of Walla Walla and erected the Diocese of Nesqually to replace it.
 In 1859, the church reestablished itself in Walla Walla, opening St. Patrick's Parish.